-Judging from which, 2015 will see many businesses incorporating mobile strategies in different aspects of their digital marketing.
-That includes a responsive website, separate content that’s specifically created for mobile users and, more importantly, mobile ads.
-As such, businesses have to start realizing the necessities of integrating mobile social media strategies that allow mobile users to interact with their social media posts.
+Judging from this, 2015 will see many businesses incorporating mobile strategies in different aspects of their digital marketing.
+That includes a responsive website, separate content that’s specifically created for mobile users, and, more importantly, mobile ads.
+As such, businesses have to start realizing the necessity of integrating mobile social media strategies that allow mobile users to interact with their social media posts.

 Image centric content is turning out to be the central part of most online marketing plans.
 If you can afford to use attractive, well-placed images on your social media and blog posts, chances are your viewers will proliferate in droves.
 It goes without mentioning the Infographics and inbound links that can help you drive traffic.